casper-network/docs/source/docs/casper/operators/aws-nodes/1-deploying.md

 ## AWS Credentials

-Please follow the instructions in the [Configuration Basics Guide to Configure AWS-CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+Please follow the instructions in the [Configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) guide.
 Subsequently, create and configure the `casper_{env}` profile, for instance, `casper_testnet` or `casper_mainnet`.

 > **Note:** Prior to beginning, verify that access to AWS is configured.
 Having administrator permissions on your account will be beneficial for this step.